lindattt/ainfo-project/source/temi.rst

 Sphinx supports changing the appearance of its HTML output via **themes**.
 A theme is a collection of HTML templates, stylesheets and other static files.

-The default theme for a Sphinx project is *Alabaster*, but there are plenty of free themes that you can choose.
-Here you can find some: https://sphinx-themes.org.
+The default theme for a Sphinx project is *Alabaster*, but there are plenty of free themes that you can choose. `Here <https://sphinx-themes.org>`__ you can find some.

 Exercise: Change the theme of your Sphinx project